Textualize/textual/docs/widgets/collapsible.md

         yield Label("Hello, world.")
 ```

+The second form is generally preferred, but the end result is the same.

 ## Title

-The default title "Toggle" of the `Collapsible` widget can be customized by specifying the parameter `title` of the constructor:
+The default title "Toggle" can be customized by setting the `title` parameter of the constructor:

 ```python
 def compose(self) -> ComposeResult: